benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 more easily regain control of their online privacy</span>".
-The company's proposal would require web sites to honor the DNT header by preventing third-party tracking and only using first-party tracking in ways "<span>the user expects</span>", for example, a site could show a user the local weather forecast, but not sell or share the user's location data to third parties.</p>
+The company's proposal would require web sites to honor the DNT header by preventing third-party tracking and only using first-party tracking in ways "<span>the user expects</span>".
+For example, a site could show a user the local weather forecast, but not sell or share the user's location data to third parties.</p>

-<p>Unfortunately in the year since DuckDuckGo published the proposal,
+<p>Unfortunately, in the year since DuckDuckGo published the proposal,
 nothing further seems to have come of it.
-However, around the same time, U.S. senator Josh Hawley, supported by senators Dianne Feinstein and Mark Warner, introduced a similar <a href="https://www.congress.gov/bill/116th-congress/senate-bill/1578/all-info">Do Not Track Act</a> that was "<span>referred to the Committee on Commerce,
+However, around the same time, US senator Josh Hawley, supported by senators Dianne Feinstein and Mark Warner, introduced a similar <a href="https://www.congress.gov/bill/116th-congress/senate-bill/1578/all-info">Do Not Track Act</a> that was "<span>referred to the Committee on Commerce,